bartleby/Core-iOS-Application-Architecture/README.md

 Each service is engaged in its own business: the authorization service works with authorization, the user service with user data and so on.
 A good rule (a specific service works with one type of entity) is separation from the server side into different path: /auth, /user, /settings, but this is not necessary.

+All your services should be in the "Services" folder along the path "Classes/Assemblys/Services"

 You can learn more about the principle of developing SoA from [wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture)